 During the First Response Phase the ASRC IC is faced with two main problems.
 The first is supporting the QR Team or Overhead Team.
-The second is planning for subsequent Phases if a search subject is not readily found or should a rescue escalate into a major operation.
+The second is planning for subsequent Phases if a search subject is not readily found or should a rescue or other incident escalate into a major operation.